Transient Behavior of Gossip Opinion Dynamics with Community Structure: Introduction

 These results indicate that the gossip model has entirely different transient behavior, under different link strength parameters.
 It is known that the expected steady state depends on the positions of stubborn agents~\cite{acemouglu2013opinion}, and the model reaches a consensus if there are no stubborn agents~\cite{boyd2006randomized,fagnani2008randomized}.
 The obtained results indicate that agents may form transient clusters if the influence of stubborn agents is relatively small.
-These transient clusters may not be the same as the stationary ones, because they only depend on initial regular states and edge weights between the regular.
-In addition, the results demonstrate how transient behavior of the model corresponds to community structure of the network, by showing that the difference between intra- and inter-community weights has to be large enough to ensure the existence of such a correspondence and by showing how the relative magnitude of the weights influences the duration of the transient clusters.
+These transient clusters may not be the same as the stationary ones, because they only depend on initial states of regular agents and edge weights between them.
+In addition, the results demonstrate how transient behavior of the model corresponds to community structure, by showing that the difference between intra- and inter-community weights has to be large enough to ensure the existence of such a correspondence and by showing how the relative magnitude of the weights influences the duration of the transient clusters.